Making a Targeted Investment

 Children under the age of 36 months must be attending an HHS licensed child care program, either full or part-time.

-Payment is dispersed directly to the qualifying parent monthly after the employer uploads monthly child care benefit verification.
+Payment is dispersed directly to the qualifying parent monthly after the employer uploads monthly paid child care benefit verification.

 (See ‘How it Works’ section of the webpage.)